 Look for the following Object > "Enables ending processes in Task Manager" and set to Disabled.

-This will allow the users to open the Chrome Task Manager but will disable the "End Process Button"
+This allows the users to open the Chrome Task Manager but disables the "End Process Button".

 29. You may wish to disable or block chrome notifications completely or from specific sites.
 To do this you can use the following policies;